 GAIN – this one is probably the easiest to understand, yet there are some problems to select desired setting.
 Gain is more less the same as ISO setting in digital cameras.
 When we increase the gain, all the signal from sensor is higher, so the image will be brigher.
 But also visible noise will increase and dynamic range will decrease.

 OFFSET (or sometimes BIAS) – this is constant value added to signal read from sensor.
 The idea behind is to avoid pixels that have value of zero and could cause artifacts in the image.

 USB traffic – this one determines the bandwith of USB port that will be reserved for the camera.
-To ensure highest possible transfer rate USB traffic should be set as high as possible, but increasing it too much may effect in unstable work.
+To ensure highest possible transfer rate USB traffic should be set as high as possible (or low – see later in the post), but increasing it too much may effect in unstable work.